Rishabhsingh11/Interest-rate-analysis-and-prediction-for-Lending-Club/README.md

 3. You are charged $7 if you pay by check.
 Late payment fee is 5% or the unpaid instalment amount or $15, whichever is greater.
 •	Motivation: With the rising popularity of peer-to-peer lending platforms in recent years, investors now have easy access to this alternative investment asset class by lending money to individual borrowers through platforms such as Lending Club, Prosper Marketplace, and Upstart, or to small businesses through Funding Circle.
 The process starts with borrowers submitting loan applications to the platform, which performs credit reviews and either approves or denies each application.
 Investors should be able to promptly and independently evaluate the credit risk of many listed loans to invest in loans with lower perceived risks.
 The platform also uses a proprietary model to determine the interest rate of approved loans based on the creditworthiness of borrowers.
 Approved loans are then listed on the platform for investor funding.
 Investors usually want to diversify their portfolio by only investing a small amount, e.g. $25, in each loan.
 Hence, it is desirable for investors to be able to independently evaluate the credit risk of many listed loans quickly and invest in those with lower perceived risks.
 This motivates us to develop machine-learned classification and regression models, from which we will choose the model with the highest accuracy and lowest MAPE, which can be used to assess and estimate the interest rate using a historical loan dataset from Lending Club.

+# Goal:
-# Goal: This project aims to create a machine learning model that can predict the best interest rate for a given set of parameters using transactional loan data from Lending Club.
+This project aims to create a machine learning model that can predict the best interest rate for a given set of parameters using transactional loan data from Lending Club.

 # Methodology
 To develop the interest rate classification and regression model we need to follow the below-mentioned machine learning process which includes:
+## Data Collection :
-1)	Data Collection: In this step, we looked through many online dataset sources to find the most pertinent dataset that matched the project's goal and had a large enough data set to assist the learning and development of the machine learning model.
+In this step, we looked through many online dataset sources to find the most pertinent dataset that matched the project's goal and had a large enough data set to assist the learning and development of the machine learning model.
 We have used the Kaggle dataset of Lending Club Loan data.
 The file is a matrix that includes a total of 151 variables and about 2260701 observations.
 Also, The Total Missing Values in Dataset is 108486249.The Description of the Dataset will be further explained in details in the next section.

-2)	Data Exploration and Preparation: While exploring the dataset we came to an understanding that we have a large number of records and features with many discrepancies and to fix the noise we have performed data cleaning and pre-processing using python libraries such as NumPy, pandas.
+## Data Exploration and Preparation:
+While exploring the dataset we came to an understanding that we have a large number of records and features with many discrepancies and to fix the noise we have performed data cleaning and pre-processing using python libraries such as NumPy, pandas.

-We have followed below steps for Data Cleaning and Pre-processing:
+### We have followed below steps for Data Cleaning and Pre-processing:
 •	Initially we have read the csv file into a DataFrame and post understanding the DataFrame we have selected a set of 65 features which were relevant to our Model.
 •	Since then, we've eliminated features with null/NaN values greater than 50%.
 In order to do this, we made two empty lists and added the columns with more than 50% of null values to columns_with_more_null and the remaining columns to coulmns_with_data, after which we removed the columns with more null values from the DataFrame.
 •	We have then categorized the DataFrame into Numeric Columns and Categorical Columns by using select_dtypes function of a DataFrame.
 If the dtype is either ‘int64’ or ‘float’ then we will store it in numeric_columns and if dtype is ‘object’ then we will store it in categorical_columns.